 Coach Miller is in her first season at York College, however she is no stranger to York College.
 She was a Panther and played at York College from 1997-2000.
-She earned MCAC All-Conference honors all four years.
+She earned MCAC All-Conference honors as a pitcher.
 She was the first York College Softball player to earn MCAC Player of the Week honors and NAIA Pitcher of the Week honors.
 Miller is attributed to helping build the softball program at York College.
 After the 1998 season the college had considered dropping the program and she and her teammates convinced the President of the college to keep the program and helped recruit a new coach and players.
 Her senior year the team won 32 games and qualified for Regional’s, the first time in school history.
 In 2001, Miller finished her college career as a member of the coaching staff and graduated with a degree in History.
 She later accepted a position in the Admissions Office where she recruited for the college from 2002-2005.

 Her most recent coaching experience comes from coaching the Encinal High School Varsity team during their 2014 history making season.
 She has helped the Alameda Girls Softball Association (AGSA) and the Alameda Blaze for the past 4 years, being a member of its Board of Directors and using her experience to help the players take their talents to the next level and become more competitive.